fdiblen/cpp2wasm/README.md

 [https://nlesc-jcer.github.io/cpp2wasm/src/js/example.html](https://nlesc-jcer.github.io/cpp2wasm/src/js/example.html ':include :type=iframe width=100% height=60px').

-The result of root finding was calculated using the C++ algorithm compiled to a WebAssembly module, executed by some JavaScript and rendered on a HTML page.

 ### Executing long running methods in JavaScript

-Executing a long running C++ method will block the browser from running any other code like updating the user interface.
-In order to avoid this, the method can be run in the background using [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
-A web worker runs in its own thread and can be interacted with from JavaScript using messages.

 We need to instantiate a web worker which we will implement later in `src/js/worker.js`.